 - Shows no interest in surroundings – Naturally curious creatures, a horse that is withdrawn won’t be interested in his surroundings, almost as if he’s not really there and hasn’t seen what’s happening around him.

-- Exhibits bad habits such as cribbing or weaving – Horses develop bad habits for a number of reasons but stress and depression is the number one reason.
+- Exhibits bad habits such as cribbing or weaving – Horses develop bad habits for a number of reasons but stress and depression are the number one reasons.
 If your horse has developed a bad habit and is also displaying some of the other symptoms listed then he’s very likely to be suffering from depression.

 How can I tell if my horse is depressed or if he’s just feeling stressed?